mmoreram/ControllerExtraBundle/README.md

 > in a parameter named `$paginator`.
 This behaviour can be configured using
 > `default_name` in configuration.

-This annotation can be configurated with these sections
+This annotation can be configured with these sections

 ### Paginator Entity